-(a) Tension all PT steel so PT force is not less than that required by the Contract Documents or as otherwise approved by the Engineer in writing.

-(b) Do not use monostrand jacks to stress tendons with five or more strands.

-(c) Use of curved stressing noses or chairs is not permitted.
+- 1. Tension all PT steel so PT force is not less than that required by the Contract Documents or as otherwise approved by the Engineer in writing. - 2.
+Do not use monostrand jacks to stress tendons with five or more strands or wires. - 3.
+Use of curved stressing noses or chairs is not permitted.